respoke/docs/src/client/javascript/guide/direct-connection.md

 ## Overview

-Sending peer-to-peer messages to individual users is easy using Respoke.
+Sending peer-to-peer messages to individual users is easy and secure using Respoke.
+We use DTLS, so all messages are encrypted in flight.
 Send any amount of data without incurring any costs beyond the initial peer-to-peer negotiation.

 First connect to Respoke either in [development mode](/client/javascript/getting-started.html) or [authenticated](/client/javascript/guide/authentication.html).
 Then we're ready to start writing some code.